lude-bri/Philosophers_42/README.md

 ## 1.3.
 Approaches to the Problem

-Several algorithms have been proposed to solve the Dining Philosophers Problem, each with its trade-offs:
+Several algorithms have been proposed to solve the Dining Philosophers Problem, (e.g. the Peterson's Filter Algorithm, Chandy/Misra solution and Dijkstra solution) each with its trade-offs:

 - Resource Hierarchies: Assigning priorities to chopsticks ensures that philosophers always pick them up in a predefined order, preventing circular wait conditions that lead to deadlocks.
 - Asymmetric Solutions: Introducing asymmetry, such as having one philosopher pick up their right chopstick first while others pick up their left, breaks symmetry and avoids deadlocks.